Esequiel378/unsplashed-web/README.md

 ## Learn More

-This app is deployed with Vercel, so you can have a live demo running on the web.
+This app was deployed with Vercel, ~~so you can have a live demo running on the web.
-Just navigate to [unsplashed-web.vercel.app](https://unsplashed-web.vercel.app/) and play around.
+Just navigate to [unsplashed-web.vercel.app](https://unsplashed-web.vercel.app/) and play around.~~

 Powered by [Unsplash](https://unsplash.com/developers)